YottaDB/YDBDoc/AdminOpsGuide/ipcresource.rst

 Therefore, assuming that instance America has 1 region, the total IPC utilized by YottaDB is: 4 [1 * 3 + 1 +0].
 Note that there is no receive pool for instance America.

 .. note::
-   For MUPIP RECOVER operations the total number of IPC resources are 3n (As there is no Journal Pool or Receive Pool) where  n is the number of regions.
+   For MUPIP RECOVER operations the total number of IPC resources are 3n (as there is no Journal Pool or Receive Pool) where  n is the number of regions.

 Now connect to Server_B and give the following commands in the directory holding database files for Brazil: